-At Classification, medical doctors will perform physical examinations to assess the competitor’s range of motion, strength, and function.
+At Classification, licensed health professionals trained as Classifiers will perform physical examinations to assess the competitor’s range of motion, strength, and function.
 They will then use that information to classify each athlete based on the most current IFSC Classification rules.

 When Nationals registration opens, you will select your classification date/time and select the sport class you have either competed in in the past or you think you fit in.
 During classification you will be placed in the correct sport class.
 These appointments are on a first-come, first-serve basis and competitors should consider these prior to making your travel plans.

 The following competitors must submit a new Medical Diagnostic Form (MDF):

 • Competitors who must be classified- Physical Impaired MDF

 • Visually Impaired category competitors- Visual Impaired MDF

 While there will be no Visually Impaired classification, VI competitors must still submit their Medical Diagnostics Form so that USA Climbing has it on file prior to any US Team qualification and so that it may be submitted to the IFSC if they were to receive a World Cup competition start.

 Medical Diagnostic Forms must be completed and signed by a physician (Medical Doctor or Doctor of Osteopathy) after March 5, 2023.
 A physical therapist, occupational therapist, physician’s assistant, nurse practitioner or optometrist signature is not valid.